A unified picture of medium-induced radiation: Resumming multiple emissions in the medium

 \subsection{Resummation of multiple emissions}

 Considering multiple emissions in a medium poses a tremendous theoretical challenge.
 The situation is quite analogous to the description of multiple gluon emissions in vacuum.
 Similar to QCD jets, the main challenge when considering medium effects lies in dealing with intricate interference effects between subsequent emissions, see e.g. Refs.~\cite{Arnold:2015qya,Arnold:2020uzm,Arnold:2021pin}.
-However, when considering strong ordering in the energies of the subsequent emissions, these effects are suppressed~\cite{Blaizot:2013vha}.
+However, when considering multiple soft emissions, that occur quasi-instantaneously, these effects can safely be neglected \cite{Arnold:2002zm,Blaizot:2013vha}.\footnote{We can also extend this logic for the semi-hard emissions which are included in our formalism, since they are rare occurrences and therefore the resummation has no effect, see Sec.~\ref{sec:analytic_solutions_eveq}.}

 In order to clarify the framework that we work in, let us briefly recall the main arguments for neglecting interference effects for a set of multiple induced emissions.
 For the time being, we stick to emissions in the HO region which dominate the multiplicity.
 The typical time it takes an emission to form, often referred to as a \textit{formation time} (or in some works branching time), of a soft gluon is $\tform \sim \sqrt{\omega/\hat q}$.
 This time is much smaller than the extent of the medium $\tform \ll L$ as long as $\omega \ll \omega_c$.